 As someone who has practiced Agile for over a decade, I have witnessed the drastic shifts in the Scrum world.
-In 2025, Scrum Master certifications are no longer mere resume enhancers, but rather, they serve as primary catalyzers for career advancements.
+In 2025, Scrum Master certifications will no longer be mere resume enhancers, but rather, they will serve as primary catalyzers for career advancements.
 I've helped professionals circumvent the certification labyrinth, and I look forward to assisting you.

 As a novice in Agile, I considered certifications to be additional achievements.
 Now, they are all too often hiring prerequisites.
 So, let us analyze today's most popular Scrum Master certifications and tailored suggestions that align with your career objectives.